Anvisa releases the sale of Covid-19 self-tests; companies will have to apply for product registration | coronavirus

 - Self-test results will not be used for travel presentation or medical certificate.

-Measure only valid for so-called antigen tests (made from the swab that collects material at the back of the mouth and nose and looks for signs of antibodies generated after infection), and does not apply to RT-PCR tests (more accurate, more time-consuming and that detects the presence of the genetic material of the coronavirus).
+Measure only valid for the antigen tests (made from the swab that collects material at the back of the mouth and nose and looks for signs of antibodies generated after infection), and does not apply to the RT-PCR test (more accurate, more time-consuming and that detects the presence of the genetic material of the coronavirus).

 According to the directors of Anvisa, it was defined that the Ministry of Health will include guidelines on the use of self-tests in an update of the “National Plan for Expansion of Testing for Covid-19” (PNE Teste).

-In addition, without imposing a condition, Anvisa expects companies to develop strategies so that – voluntarily – buyers of self-tests report the results through a system on the internet.
+In addition, without imposing a condition, Anvisa expects companies to develop strategies so that – voluntarily – buyers of self-tests report the results through an internet system.

 Anvisa accepted the Ministry of Health’s argument that it is necessary to differentiate between “recording the result of a self-test” and “notifying a case of Covid”.